nebula161/civicenia.github.io/src/content/news/2024-03-13-repeal-the-gang-shi-band-act.md

     kind: repeal
 icon: /assets/images/law_stock.jpeg
 ---
-Senator 7_Misun's proposal, on behalf of Shadno, was approved by the Senate and President Chris_Chrispie
+Senator 7_Misun's proposal, on behalf of Shadno, was approved by the Senate and President ChrisChrispie

 <!--more-->